 (2) A person shall not enter upon quarantined land contrary to a property quarantine notice unless he has first obtained the written approval of an inspector or authorised person to do so and he acts in accordance with any conditions or limitations to which such approval may be expressed to be subject.

-Penalty: $1 000.
+Penalty: a fine of $2 000.

 [Regulation 8 amended in Gazette 26 Jan 1990 p.
-650.]
+650; 17 Dec 2010 p.
+6426.]

 9. Exemption from quarantine

-(1) The Protection Board may by notice published —
+(1) The Director General may by notice published —

 (a) in the Gazette; and